spirom/LearningSpark/README.md

 ## Dependencies

-The project was created with IntelliJ Idea 14 Community Edition, JDK 1.7, Scala 2.11.2 and Spark 2.1.0 on Ubuntu Linux.
+The project was created with IntelliJ Idea 14 Community Edition, currently using JDK 1.8, Scala 2.11.8 and Spark 2.2.0 on Ubuntu Linux.

 Versions of these examples for other configurations (older versions of Scala and Spark) can be found in various branches.

 ## Java Examples

 These are much less developed than the Scala examples below.
-Note that they use Java 7 and Spark 2.0.0 only -- if you go back to the before_spark2.0.0 branch you won't find any Java examples at all.
+Note that they written to use Java 7 and Spark 2.0.0 only -- if you go back to the before_spark2.0.0 branch you won't find any Java examples at all.
 I'm adding these partly out of curiosity (because I like Java almost as much as Scala) and partly because of a realization that lots of Spark programmers use Java.
 There are a number of things it's important to realize I'm *not* promising to do: